xnv/akashic-scrollable/book/en/scrollbar.md

 ### Default Scrollbars

-The default scrollbars, `NinePatchVerticalScrollbar` and `NinePathHorizontalScrollbar` are the only `ScrollbarLike` implementations provided by akashic-scrollable.
+The default scrollbars, `NinePatchVerticalScrollbar` and `NinePatchHorizontalScrollbar` are the only `ScrollbarLike` implementations provided by akashic-scrollable.
 As the names suggest, they use ninepatch images (`g.Surface`) to draw its bar and background.
 (If you are not familier with ninepatch, take a look at [a good introduction by libgdx][9patch].)